 - Henrik Kniberg and the Spotify model.
 If you’re unfamiliar, don’t worry.
 I’ll be referring to and explaining the model in a bit.
 For more information, see Andy’s blog post.

 - Leading Marines.
-I spent ten of formative years in the Marine Corps as an intelligence operative and martial arts instructor.
+I spent ten of the most formative years in the Marine Corps as an intelligence operative and martial arts instructor.
 I served as both a commissioned officer and as a non-commission officer, and I was fortunate to serve with some of the world’s greatest leaders.

 Having said that, my philosophy is a very simple one: